BayviewComputerClub/bssccbot/README.md

 First create a "docker.env" file with the above environment variables set (EXCLUDING SQL_*).

-Then run `docker-compose up` to deploy to docker!
+Then run `docker-compose pull && docker-compose up --no-start` to create the containers.

+Finally, start the bssccbot-mssql container, what for it to startup, then start the bssccbot container.

 ### Plugin Documentation: